zhanghe9704/tpsa/README.md

 You will need a C++ compiler that supports C++ 14 standard.
 (C++14 is needed to compile examples and tests.
 C++11 is enough to generate the libs.)
 There are three ways to use the code as follows:

 * Download the source files.
 Include "tpsa_extend.h" and "da.h" in your project and compile.
+Please note: do NOT include tpsa.cpp directly in your compiling command.
+This file is automatically included in tpsa_extend.cc.
+Compiling it directly can cause compiling errors.

 * The code is developed using Code::Blocks IDE.
 There are two C::B profiles under the cbp directory: tpsa_lib.cbp and tpsa_dll.cbp for static library and dynamic library respectively.
 The cbp files are tested in Windows 10 with gcc compiler.

 * You can also use cmake to compile the code into both a static library and a dynamic library.
 This has been tested in Ubuntu 20.04 (WSL2), and Ubuntu 22.04 (WSL2).

   `cmake .`
   `make`

   Here is an example of compiling the code under Ubuntu 22.04.

   Assume I have cloned the codes to the following folder:

   $HOME/tpsa

   Inside the above folder, run:

   ```shell
   cmake .
   ```

   The Makefile will be generated.

   Then run:

   ```shell
   make
   ```